-As at 31 December 2023, members of the Bank are three countries: the Socialist Republic of Vietnam, Mongolia and the Russian Federation (31 December 2022: eight countries: the Republic of Bulgaria, the Socialist Republic of Vietnam, Mongolia, the Republic of Poland, the Russian Federation, Romania, the Slovak Republic and the Czech Republic).
+As at 31 December 2024, members of the Bank are three countries (hereinafter, the "the member countries"): the Socialist Republic of Vietnam, Mongolia and the Russian Federation (31 December 2023: three countries: the Socialist Republic of Vietnam, Mongolia and the Russian Federation).
+In accordance with Article 20 of the Statutes of IBEC, each member country has one vote regardless of the amount of its contribution to the Bank's share capital (Note 17).